Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JoshuaSchlucke/kamess1.md

 ### **Temporal heatmap**: 7x24 commits by weekday (rows) and hour (columns), overall and per repo.
 (Similar to commit calendar)

 ![](kamess1_files/figure-markdown_strict/temporal_heatmap-1.png)

-*Question 1: How do commit volumes vary by weekday and hour?*
+*How do commit volumes vary by weekday and hour?*

 > The temporal heatmap shows a clear “work week” rhythm.
 Activity is
 > mostly concentrated between Monday and Friday, with a significant